 Jeff Cone – Deacon

 Jeff Cone, a CPA, has strong abilities in the area of finance and helps with the church budget, financial reports, and the church accounting system.
 He owns a successful consulting company.
-Jeff and his wife Ann have six children and two grandchildren.
+Jeff and his wife Ann have six children and three grandchildren.
 They live in Mulino, Oregon.

 Daniel Forster – Deacon